documentationjs/documentation/docs/FAQ.md

 option.
 With `--shallow` specified, dependendencies aren't followed: documentation.js documents only the files you explicitly name.

+If you are using ES modules you can also use `--document-exported`.
+In this case all exported bindings will be documented even if there is no JSDoc comment.
+With this option only exported bindings are included in th the documentation.

 ## Will adding JSDoc comments slow down my code?

 The short answer is "no".